Are Compound Bows More Powerful Than Recurve?

 Customization

 Also, compound bows are usually more customizable than other bows.
-This means that you can alter them depending on the needs of the archer.
+This means that you can alter them depending on the archer’s needs.
 More basic bows, such as longbows and recurve bows, are less adaptable.

 Strength Requirements